Maximizing the Value of Your Cannabis Smalls

 Gone are the days of budtenders packing cones during their downtime.
 Mechanization is critical for a profitable pre-roll line.
 Consider these purchases.

-• Multi-Cone Filling Machines
+Multi-Cone Filling Machines

 New machines from brands like Futurola and King Kone reduce cone-packing time remarkably.
 These units fill hundreds of cones with ground cannabis or hemp in mere minutes.
 The devices typically arrange the cones upright and vibrate plant material into the cones.
 The pre-roll’s weight is determined by cone size and particle diameter.
 Expect to pay several thousand dollars for one of these machines.

-• Cannabis and Hemp Mills
+Cannabis and Hemp Mills

-A mill (or grinder) cuts your smalls into precise size for optimal pre-roll filling and an even burn.
-The Mobius M210 mill, for example, uses a rasp to achieve a pre-roll-friendly particle size of 1/16” — without creating excess powder and sacrificing trichomes.
+A mill (or grinder) cuts your cannabis smalls into precise size for optimal pre-roll filling and an even burn.
+The Mobius M210 or M60 mill, for example, uses a rasp to achieve a pre-roll-friendly particle size of 1/16” — without creating excess powder and sacrificing trichomes.
 The M210 processes dry flower at a rate of 110 pound/hour.
 Quality cannabis and hemp mills range in price from $30-40K.

-• Packaging, Cones and Cannabis
+Packaging, Cones, and Cannabis

 Packaging and branding are the only differentiators for pre-rolls at the display counter, so make sure to strike a balance between good looks and a low per-unit price.
 Plastic pop-top tubes cost as little as $0.09/unit; premium glass tubes and other materials may cost upwards of $1.00.